 DCJS will base its review on the quality and thoroughness of the applications.
-Current and past performance, project progress and implementation, adherence to grant guidelines and conditions, and whether all reporting requirements are current will be considered during grant review.
+Current and past performance, project progress and implementation, adherence to grant guidelines and conditions, compliance with local community-based probation and/or pretrial services minimum standards to include finalization and approval of revisions to local standard operating procedures (SOPs), and whether all reporting requirements are current will be considered during grant review.